Western Animation: Tales from the Crypt Keeper

 from 1999 to 2000.
 Unlike its live-action counterpart, Cryptkeeper

-usually had kids as the heroes in its stories; therefore, most of the stories had to lack blood and gore.
-With the horror factor that were more akin to Goosebumps
+usually had kids as the heroes in its stories; therefore, most of the stories had to lack blood and gore, with a horror factor that was more akin to Goosebumps

 and usually having an aesop.
 During the second season, the show brought in Cryptkeeper's co-Horror Hosts

 from the comics, the Old Witch and the Vault Keeper, who would usually try to steal the spotlight away from the Cryptkeeper.

 When CBS gained the rights to the show, it commissioned a third season under the title "The New Tales from the Cryptkeeper".
 However, this season had a much more simplified animation compared to the comic book style of the first two.
 And the stories toned down on the scares.
 Not helping matters was the fact that the Cryptkeeper was actually part of the stories rather than leading them in, as he usually does.

 Despite this, the show has a cult following and episodes can be found on YouTube and purchased from iTunes.

 - An Aesop: As it was a kids' show, this was pretty mandatory.

 - This was even truer in the third season (thanks to new FCC rules calling for more educational TV shows for kids), to the point where it became Anvilicious.